Tanisha DuBransky, Ph.D.

 Dr. DuBransky is clinically trained in psychotherapy, assessment, planning, and intervention.
 During her clinical psychology graduate program, she developed and facilitated psychoeducational groups for children at a special education therapeutic day school.
 She also facilitated groups for adults at an inpatient residential treatment center.
 She has taught courses in College Success, Lifespan Human Development, Social Psychology, Gender Roles, Understanding Emotions, and Applied Psychology Practicum at California Lutheran University, California State University Channel Islands, Santa Barbara City College, and College of the Canyons.

 In addition to teaching and research, Dr. DuBransky is actively involved in her professional community.
 She is a member of the Parent and Family Coach Exploratory Committee and serves as an editorial board member for a parenting organization.
-She owns and operates an editing business through which she and her team help doctoral students prepare their dissertations for submission and publication.
+Dr. DuBransky is Founder of The Work + Home Mom, a community where she shares thoughts, tips, insights, and ideas on parenting, work-family balance, and family life.
+She also owns and operates an editing service through which she and her team help doctoral students prepare their dissertations for submission and publication.

 Ph.D., Education, University of California Santa Barbara

 Emphasis: Leadership and Organizations